mzagaja/infrastructure/docs/postgresql_db_backup.md

 ### 1. Backup User

 In order to backup all of the databases on both servers, we needed a user with the permissions to read *everything*.
-We originally attempted to create a normal user and assign all of the appropriate privileges to that user; however, it was unclear how to assign read privileges to the PostgreSQL System Catalogs which store the server's permissioning and sensitive settings.
+We originally attempted to create a normal user and assign all of the appropriate privileges to that user; however, it was unclear how to assign read privileges to the PostgreSQL System Catalogs which store the server's permissions and sensitive settings.
 Ultimately we decided to create a read-only super user to perform the backups.

 Using the `postgres` user in **both PostgreSQL servers**: